4LL3N51147/Flask_SocketIO_Gobang/README.md

 After there are at least 2 players in the lobby, you can invite the other player and start a game.

 Todos:
-- [ ] Finish my changesThe userlist becomes clipped onto the chessboard if the window size is less than 1000, causing part of the border unclickable
+- [ ] The userlist becomes clipped onto the chessboard if the window size is less than 1000, causing part of the border unclickable